how much storage do you need raspberry pi

 How much storage do you need for Raspberry Pi?

 If you want to run an operating system on your Raspberry Pi computer, you would actually need a micro-SD as the storage for your computer.
-Yes, you won’t need anything large such as an entire hard drive or an SSD because a micro-SD will be enough for your Raspberry Pi computer.
+Yes, you won’t need anything large such as an entire hard drive.
+A micro-SD will be enough for your Raspberry Pi computer.

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!